 The database connection item will never be shared through collaboration.
-Any data set contained within your Workbook or Page, including those that are stored in your RDBMS, will only be accessible to the recipient by providing them with an authenticated user in your organization.
+Any dataset contained within your Workbook or Page, including those stored in your RDBMS, will only be accessible to the recipient by providing them with an authenticated user in your organization.

 Synchronizing workspaces on-demand

 I am the administrator and host of an ArcGIS Enterprise collaboration.
 Can I synchronize a collaboration workspace on-demand?

 No. Only guest participants using ArcGIS Enterprise can synchronize on-demand.

 Which portal members have the ability to synchronize a collaboration workspace on-demand?